"This breathwork has done for me what decades of other things couldn’t. It’s given me peace, clarity & purpose."

 This breathwork has done for me what decades of other things couldn’t.
 It’s given me peace, clarity & purpose.

-For a beautiful explanation of the process and how it can be used to heal trauma etc., check out this podcast:
+For a beautiful explanation of the process and how it can be used to heal trauma etc., check out this podcast with Simon Hall & 'The Breath Guy' Richie Bostock or explore the work of Giten Tonkov's Biodynamic Breathwork.

 Interested to learn more about the breath or want to learn how to go deeper?
 Join me at one of my upcoming workshops